Damien Hirst timed editions: oversupplied or well-received?

 We let data tell the story.

-The Argument for Well-received
+The argument for well-received

 The first argument for why the editions would hold value stems from Damien Hirst’s reputation and standing as one of the most well known and recognised contemporary artists currently active.
 His latest print release, “Secrets”, just closed its timed sales release, while his La Coste Chateau takeover opens its doors on the 2nd of March 2024.
 Every few months, there has been a new project released by the artist.
 The institutional acclaim, as found in world-leading collections like Tate or MoMA with frequent solo shows, combined with continuous market appearances means that Hirst remains appealing on the market.
 This sustained interest not only solidifies Hirst's value retention on the secondary market but also enhances his overall liquidity.